cuiopen/proxy-4/README.md

 ## Proxy Manager

-The Proxy Manager is a module that allows you to create TCP/IP proxies.
+The proxy manager is a module that allows you to create TCP/IP proxies.
 These proxies can be helpful to debug and test network applications.
 The current implementation use the amazing [Boost.Asio](http://www.boost.org/doc/libs/1_55_0/doc/html/boost_asio.html) library and the asynchronous paradigm.
 This allows a better usage of the system resources, for example, you can run several proxies using only one thread, each proxy managing multiple TCP sessions simultaneously.

 ## Motivation
 During the development of many projects involving networking applications, I realized that proxies are great tools that allow us debug and test the rightness of networking related code, at least at the application layer.
 With a proxy we can observe the network traffic without need a sniffer (which usually must be run in privileged mode).
 Besides that, we can simulate extreme scenarios in order to evaluate the robustness of these applications, test timeout scenarios, connection drop and another many cool things.